Hadto note

 The point is not pizza.
 The point is that ontology errors often start as mental-model errors, not syntax errors.
 Someone believes they captured the business rule, the reasoner does not object, and the wrong meaning gets embedded in the system.

-That is why TIPS matters alongside OOPS.
+TIPS matters alongside OOPS for that reason.
 Suspicion alone is not enough.
 Authors also need guidance on how to express the intended meaning correctly.

 What Hadto appears to be missing